sparkartgroup/handlebars-helper/README.md

 ### Contains

-Render something if the specified value is in the array or object, else render some other thing.
+Render something if the specified value is in the array, object or string; else render some other thing.

 ```javascript
 {